BlueberryRobotics/BallBOPPerHardware2026/README.md

 Depending on the current state of development, this repository may include:

-- 3D printable components
+- 3D printable parts (early on this is all it will contain)
-- Mechanical drawings
+- Mechanical illustrations
-- Assembly drawings
+- Assembly illustrations
-- Electrical schematics
 - Wiring diagrams
 - Bill of Materials (BOM)
 - Hardware specifications